Caltech Now Requires AP Exam Scores for College Admissions

 What is the current Caltech AP credit policy?

 Caltech will continue to award course credit for high scores in certain subjects.
-However, this is now separate from admissions.
+However, this process is distinct from admissions.
 If you’re applying intending to use AP credit for placement, those scores must still be submitted.

 Does Caltech accept AP credit?